Cowboy Church Bass

 any prayer requests?
 I know we always forget to talk about that.

-for everyone.
-I mean, we've kind of seen her slipping a little bit, but kind of
+mean, we've kind of seen her slipping a little bit, but kind of formally now.

-she said, What are you doing here?
+are you doing here?
 And I said, I'm here for Abby's funeral.
-She
+She said, We just

 Anybody else?
 All right,